walkingriver/walkingriver.github.io/_posts/2021-11-02-no-zoom-deed.md

 # Fix the Audio
 Ok, so how to fix the audio?
 Well, we still had that other iPhone we had been using.
 Maybe we could connect both phones to the Zoom webinar and make them co-hosts.
 The iPhone on the podium would mute its camera and unmute its mic.
 My iPhone would do the opposite.
 We quickly found the flaw in that plan.

-I expected sychronization issues with the audio and video from the separate devices, but no one ever complained about that.
+I expected synchronization issues with the audio and video from the separate devices, but no one ever complained about that.
 The problem was control.

 For a variety of reasons, parts of the service require us to mute the audio and video of the webinar.
 We soon discovered that one device, even when logged in as the webinar host, cannot completely control the audio and video mute settings of another device.
 We could mute each other, but not unmute.
 Also, I discovered that when I turn on the camera, it resets to 1x zoom.
 This meant that I had to jump up and re-zoom, while someone at the front of the room had to stand up and unmute that iPhone.